 The Company retains a significant portion of the risk for workers' compensation, automobile, and general liability losses ("self-insured commercial liability").
 Reserves have been recorded that reflect the undiscounted estimated liabilities including claims incurred but not reported.
 When a recognized liability is covered by third-party insurance, the Company records an insurance claim receivable to reflect the covered liability.
-Amounts estimated to be paid within one year have been included in Accrued expenses and other current liabilities, with the remainder included in Other liabilities, non-current on the Consolidated Balance Sheets.
-Insurance claims receivables that are expected to be received from third-party insurance within one year have been included in Prepaid expenses and other current assets, with the remainder included in Other non-current assets on the Consolidated Balance Sheets.
+Amounts estimated to be paid within one year have been included in accrued expenses and other current liabilities, with the remainder included in other liabilities, non-current on the condensed consolidated balance sheets.
+Insurance claims receivables that are expected to be received from third-party insurance within one year have been included in prepaid expenses and other current assets, with the remainder included balance sheets.

-The following table summarizes as of January 31, 2024 and October 31, 2023 for (1) recorded liabilities, related to both asserted as well as unasserted insurance claims and (2) any related insurance claims receivables.
+The following table summarizes as of July 31, 2024 and October 31, 2023 for (1) recorded liabilities, related to both asserted as well as unasserted insurance claims and (2) any related insurance claims receivables:

-January 31, 2024 As o f October 31, 2023 (in thousands) Classification on the Condensed Consolidated Balance Sheets (in thousands) ¢ 10.507 ¢ 11.007 Self-insured commercial liability, current Accrued expenses and other current liabilities \$ 10,587 \$ 11,087 Self-insured commercial liability, non-current Other liabilities, non-current 12,332 14,140 Total self-insured commercial liabilities \$ 22,919 \$ 25,227

-Expected recoveries related to self-insured commercial liabili current Prepaid expenses and other current assets \$ 3,646 \$ 3,802 Expected recoveries related to self-insured commercial liabili ties, non-current Other non-current assets 12,107 13,822 Total expected recoveries related to self-insured comme rcial liabilities \$ 15,754 \$ 17,625 Total self-insured commercial liability, net of expected recover eries \$ 7,165 \$ 7,602
+As of J uly 31, 2024 As of October 31, 2023 Classification on the Condensed Consolidated (in thousands) Balance Sheets Self-insured commercial liability, current Accrued expenses and other current liabilities \$ 16,319 \$ 11,087 Self-insured commercial liability, non-current Other liabilities, non-current 4,241 14,140 Total self-insured commercial liabilities \$ 20,560 \$ 25,227 Expected recoveries related to self-insured commercial liability ities, current Prepaid expenses and other current assets \$ 8,463 \$ 3,802 Expected recoveries related to self-insured commercial liability ities, non-current Other non-current assets 4,040 13,822 Total expected recoveries related to self-insured comme rcial liabilities \$ 12,503 \$ 17,625 Total self-insured commercial liability, net of expected n recoveries \$ 8,057 \$ 7,602